JFK AirTrain in New YorkBuy tickets now

 JFK AirTrain route

-The total route of the JFK AirTrain covers no less than 13 kilometers.
+The total route of the JFK AirTrain covers no less than 13 kilometres.
 First, the train travels around the airport, where it connects the various terminals.
 There are two trains that connect the airport to the city; the Howard Beach Route and the Jamaica Station Route, both named after the subway station served by the AirTrain.
 There is also an “All Terminals Loop”, which only runs between the different terminals and does not leave the airport.